 Between 2018 and 2021, I ran a project to preserve and digitise the archives of the Mineworkers’ Union of Zambia (MUZ) at the union’s head office in Kitwe.

-This project is now complete and the union’s archive is accessible to researchers at Katilungu House in Kitwe and will soon be available at the International Institute of Social History in Amsterdam.
+This project is now complete and the union’s archive is accessible to researchers at Katilungu House in Kitwe and at the International Institute of Social History in Amsterdam.

 You can read more about the project here.